daniel0queiroz/daniel0queiroz/README.md

-### Hi there, my name is Daniel, I'm Business Finance Consultant, Soccer lover and I just started my programmer journey.
+### Hi there, my name is Daniel, I'm Web Developter and Business Finance Consultant.
 ### I hope to learn and contribute a lot to this and other communities! 😉👋

 - ✔️ I’m currently working as a freelancer.